Our research is editorially independent but we

 Normandy Farms Family Camping Resort – Foxborough, Massachusetts

-This is a great place to spend time in the beautiful White Mountains and along the Saco River and the Ellis River.
-There are over 200 campsites here, as well as a camp store, laundry facilities, arcade, and ice cream shop.
+The Jellystone Park Glen Ellis location is a great place to spend time in the beautiful White Mountains and along the Saco River and the Ellis River.
+There are campsites and cabins here, as well as a camp store, laundry facilities, and attractions like mini golf and a pool.
 Tubing, volleyball, and tennis are popular activities here, and the best hiking routes go along the Presidential range.

 White Mountain National Forest – New Hampshire

-The White Mountains of New Hampshire offer a truly rustic experience for travelers looking to get away from the hustle of daily life and enjoy the serenity of nature.
-There are developed campgrounds and backcountry camping areas here, and a couple campgrounds are even open throughout the winter.
-Dolly Copp Campground is the largest and located near the base of Mount Washington.
+The White Mountain National Forest of New Hampshire offers a truly rustic experience for travelers looking to get away from the hustle of daily life and enjoy the serenity of nature.
+There are developed campgrounds and backcountry camping areas here, and a couple of campgrounds are even open throughout the winter.
+Dolly Copp Campground is the largest and is located near the base of Mount Washington.

 Delaware Seashore State Park – Rehoboth Beach, Delaware